 - The name of the activity in the room

-- Time when the occupied rooms will be released
+- A time when the occupied rooms will be released

 - The following activities in the room